-Later today, you will view the famous House of Cats with cat sculptures perched on the top of its roof and hear about the intrigue surrounding these feline figures.
+After, you will view the famous House of Cats with cat sculptures perched on the top of its roof and hear about the intrigue surrounding these feline figures.
 Just across the street, you will also see the former headquarters of the Great Guild, now the home of the Riga Philharmonic.
-Other good examples of medieval dwellings are in this neighborhood, including the Three Brothers building, dating to the 15th century when Riga was part of the Hanseatic League.
-It is one of the oldest stone buildings in Latvia and now houses the city’s architecture museum.
+Other good examples of medieval dwellings are in this neighborhood, including the Three Brothers building, dating to the 15th century.

-Continuing your tour of the Old Town, you will see the Riga Castle (Rigas pils), which was originally erected on the bank of the Daugava River in the 1330s but has been reconstructed and augmented many times since.
-In 1938, the Latvian government declared the castle its official residence and today it houses the residence of the President, as well as two museums – the Museum of Latvian History and the Museum of Foreign Art.
+Continuing your tour of the Old Town, you will see the Riga Castle (Rigas pils) In 1938, the Latvian government declared the castle its official residence and today it houses the residence of the President, as well as two museums – the Museum of Latvian History and the Museum of Foreign Art.